eprasky/eprasky.github.io/about.md

 ## Evan G. Prasky

-**PhD Student in Marine Ecology**
+**PhD Student in Environmental Conservation**
 *University of Massachusetts Amherst*

-I am a PhD student at UMass Amherst studying marine ecology with a focus on human-wildlife conflicts and depredation in marine ecosystems.
-My research examines the complex interactions between recreational anglers and marine predators, particularly sharks, in the Gulf of Mexico.
+I am a PhD student at the University of Massachusetts Amherst, studying complex human-wildlife conflicts with a focus on participatory modeling and depredation in aquatic ecosystems.
+My research examines the complex relationships between recreational anglers and the perceived threats they may encounter within their ecosystems.

 ### Research Focus

 My work centers on **depredation** - the phenomenon where hooked fish are partially or wholly consumed by predators before being landed by anglers.
 This provides a unique lens through which to study:

 - Angler perceptions and responses to marine predators
-- Human-wildlife conflict dynamics in marine environments
+- Human-wildlife conflict dynamics in the aquatic environment
-- Policy implications for coastal shark management and conservation
+- Policy implications for coastal shark and seal management and conservation
-- Socio-ecological systems in marine fisheries
+- Socio-ecological systems in aquatic fisheries

 ### Background

 I received my **Master's degree in Marine and Environmental Science** from Northeastern University in 2023, where my thesis focused on assessing shark depredation in the Gulf of Mexico.
-My research employs ethnographic approaches to understand angler perceptions and the complexities of marine ecosystems.
+My research employs ethnographic approaches to understand angler perceptions and the complexities of aquatic ecosystems.

 ### Professional Experience